 Melda Productions MCreative FX Bundle – Big Bag of Tricks

-Fortunately, Melda Productions offers a few curated bundles of which we picked up the MCreative Pack, containing a good selection of the more useful devices on offer.
-We’re not going to cover every one of the 31 included plugins, just a few main titles to whet your appetite.
+Fortunately, the company offers a few well-designed bundles of which we picked up the MCreative Pack, containing a good selection of the more usable devices on offer.
+We’re not going to cover each and every one of the 31 included plugins, just a few main titles to whet your appetite.
 This is more an overview of the bundle, not so much the individual devices.

-Even the most simple effect will contain many options for gain, mix control, drive limiting, A/B comparing.
+Even the most simplistic effect will contain many options for gain, mix control, drive limiting, A/B comparing.
 The more advanced offing a mind-boggling array of options and settings.

 I’m not even joking – you have everything!
 And that’s just the delay.

 Even though you have a wall of options presented, using the basic controls for most effects is fairly straightforward and logical.
-Each device has an excellent selection of presets that show off some wild and creative uses for the effect, including some time-honoured setting you’ll use often.
-It is truly mind-boggling the amount of control and flexibility you have with each device is impressive.
-And short of layering up an excessive number of instances, the DSP requirements for everything we tested was minimal.
+Each device has an excellent selection of presets that really show off some wild and creative uses for the effect, including some time-honoured settings you’ll use often.
+It is truly mind-boggling the amount of control and flexibility you have with these devices.
+And short of pushing hard on processes, the DSP requirements for everything we tested were extremely low.

 You’re probably waiting for the ‘but….’ right?
 Well, maybe.

-For instance, to create a vintage style Space Echo, you would probably start with the MAmp and apply a degree of vintage tube saturation to your signal, then drop in the MDelay using the mix delay module on classic mode, plus possibly an MWobbler to add some movement.
-That’s a lot of processes steps to get to where something like Softube’s Tube Delay started out 10 minutes ago.
-Extreme example, I know, but its where I found Melda shines – with layering and experimenting with multiple devices.
+For instance, to create a vintage-style Space Echo, you would probably start with the MAmp and apply a degree of vintage tube saturation to your signal, then drop in the MDelay using the mix delay module on classic mode, plus possibly an MWobbler to add some movement.
+That a lot of processes and steps to get to where something like Softube’s Tube Delay started out 10 minutes ago.
+An extreme example, I know, but it’s where I found Melda really shines – with layering and experimenting with multiple devices.

-Things get even more exciting once you start adding in automation, any modulation movement brings everything up to a new level.
+Things get even more exciting once you start adding in automation, any kind of modulation movement simply brings everything up to a new level.

-The unfortunate nature of the beast is it often requires thinking outside the box and experimentation to get the most out of the devices and taking it beyond just another expensive collection of effects.
+This is the unfortunate nature of the beast – it requires thinking outside the box, pushing boundaries and experimentation to get the most out of the devices and taking it beyond just another expensive collection of effects.
 Personally, I don’t see this as a negative – it shows the limitless capabilities of the platform if you invest time to study the workflow.

 I love this collection.
-It’s terrific value for money, literally no DSP hit and has all the depth my OCD brain can handle.
-At under $600 USD not only does this represent fantastic value, but the company offers lifetime updates including frequent new devices.
+It’s amazing value for money, literally no DSP hit and has all the depth my OCD brain can handle.
+At under $600 USD not only does this represent amazing value, but the company offers lifetime updates including frequent new devices.

-More info check out the official website www.meldaproductions.com.
+For more info check out the official website www.meldaproductions.com